-Are you in the limbo regarding your commitment to Christ?
+Are you in limbo regarding your commitment to Christ?
 Don’t worry.
 God’s Word can help us to make wise decisions.
 To do that we must understand three principles of temptation the devil uses to steal our commitment to Jesus.
-We find them in Genesis 3:6, Matthew 4:1-11 and 1 John 2:16.
+We find them in Genesis 3:6, Matthew 4:1-11, and 1 John 2:16.

 The Lust of the Flesh

 Gratifying one’s physical and emotional needs through ungodly means, (…the woman saw that the tree was good for food…).
-Gluttony, sexual immorality, and selfish lifestyle are three major manifestations of the lust of the flesh.
+Gluttony, sexual immorality, and a selfish lifestyle are three major manifestations of the lust of the flesh.